DataDog/ddprof/docs/Build.md

 `ddprof` and `collatz` are versioned in binaries.ddbuild.io with something like the following scheme.

-* `ddprof/release/ddprof`: latest main version
+- `ddprof/release/ddprof`: latest stable version
+- `ddprof/release/ddprof_main`: version from main branch
+- `ddprof/release/ddprof_candidate`: candidate version to be deployed as stable
-* `ddprof/release/ddprof_X.Y.Z_CIID-SHORTHASH`: pinned build, where CIID is the pipeline ID and SHORTHASH is the short commit hash.
+- `ddprof/release/ddprof_X.Y.Z_CIID-SHORTHASH`: pinned build, where CIID is the pipeline ID and SHORTHASH is the short commit hash.

 `ddprof` and `collatz` report their version information.